giomartinsdev/base64receipt-to-entity/docs/DEVELOPER_GUIDE.md

 - Processes text with a language model
 - Extracts structured data from the model output
 - Returns a Receipt object

-### Image Processing

-The `utils/images.py` module provides functions for working with receipt images:

-- `scan_images_to_text`: Scans a directory for receipt images and extracts text
-- `image_to_text`: Extracts text from a single image

 ### API Endpoints